Summary

 - Helps to maintain your weight – reduces body fat.

-- Reduces risk of various diseases – including cardiovascular disease (CVD) and some cancers.
+- Reduces risk of various diseases – including cardiovascular diseases, type 2 diabetes and some cancers.

 - Helps to prevent and manage mental health conditions (such as depression) and lowers stress and anxiety.